Social Media Sunday – My Blog Giveaway Tips

 Before jumping into the promotional piece, I wanted to mention why I recommend that you run giveaways on your blog.
 Your blog should be the hub of all your activities.
-The purpose of your Facebook Page is to build community around your blog; Twitter is a vehicle for driving traffic to your blog as well.
+The purpose of your Facebook Page is to build a community around your blog; Twitter is a vehicle for driving traffic to your blog as well.
 All roads lead to your blog.
-It is a representation of you and your unique opinion on the world, owned by you.
+It is a representation of you and your unique opinion of the world, owned by you.

-If you choose to do a giveaway on Facebook or Twitter (or these days even Pinterest) you need to comply to the platform's rules and they can be tricky.
+If you choose to do a giveaway on Facebook or Twitter (or these days even Pinterest) you need to comply with the platform's rules and they can be tricky.
 For Facebook, you must use a Facebook app to prevent getting banned.
-It gets more complicated if you are doing something beyond the U.S. as the rules governing sweepstakes in different countries varies and its complicated.
+It gets more complicated if you are doing something beyond the U.S. as the rules governing sweepstakes in different countries varies and it's complicated.
 And although Twitter and Pinterest are less strict, they have guidelines as well.

 Promoting your giveaways

-Beyond your own community there are sites and communities out there whose sole purpose is to promote giveaways.
+Beyond your own community, there are sites and communities out there whose sole purpose is to promote giveaways.
 There are daily, weekly and monthly Linky's on many blogs where you can list your giveaway for free.
 There are also forums that only require registration and then you can post for free.
 And there are paid services that will do all the heavy lifting for you and will list your giveaway on the sites I just mentioned.

 I have never sold anything personally on this blog (I once had a product when I was doing social media consulting, but not here) and I thought long and hard about this, but I put a lot of time and effort into curating, organizing, validating and structuring my list of resources where I can promote my giveaway that I decided to offer it to you and charge a little amount of money to recoup the time.

-If you have the time to invest into hunting these sites down it is a great way to get your giveaway out there and it is even more fun when you gain new readers who stick around to be part of your community!
+If you have the time to invest in hunting these sites down it is a great way to get your giveaway out there and it is even more fun when you gain new readers who stick around to be part of your community!

-I hope this post help shed some light on giveaways.
+I hope this post helps shed some light on giveaways.
 Like I said in the beginning, I am no expert, this information is just based on my own experiences, but I hope you found it beneficial!